Lawson Robertson

+Early life

+Lawson was born in Alford, Aberdeen, Scotland on September 23, 1883, to Gordon Hunt Robertson and Elisabeth Robertson, and came to New York around the age of 9 in 1892, where he attended Boys High School in Brooklyn, though he did not participate in athletics.
+It was not until he was out of school around 1901, that he began to compete in Track events.
+He began his career as an athlete in New York City, winning many championships for the YMCA, and afterwards for the New York Athletic Club.
+Versatile as a Track athlete, he was particularly proficient in the dashes, pole vault, high jump, shot put, half-mile and quarter-mile races.

+Robertson won the all-around championship for the Brooklyn YMCA in 1901.
+In 1904, he won the National 100 yard title, won the 300 yard national title in 1906 and 1908, and won both the 150 and 300 yard titles in 1907.
+Later, in April 1909, he held the record of 11 seconds for the 100 yard three-legged race with his friend, fellow 1904 Track Olympian and Brooklynite Harry Hillman.

 Athletic career

+1904 Olympics

-In 1904 he won the bronze medal in the standing high jump competition.
+In August 1904, he won his only Olympic medal, a bronze, in the Standing high jump competition with a jump of 1.44 meters or around 4.724 feet in the Olympics in St. Louis.
 In the 100 metres event he finished sixth.
 He also participated in the 60 metres competition where he was eliminated in the first round.

+1906 Intercalated Games

-Two years later at the Intercalated Games he won the silver medal in the standing high jump event and the bronze medal in the standing long jump competition.
+Two years later at the Intercalated Games of 1906 he won the silver medal in the standing high jump event and the bronze medal in the standing long jump competition.
+For many years, newspapers and the press considered the Intercalated games in Athens an intermediate Olympic Games, though they were later rejected by the Olympic committee as not being fully representative of the Olympics.
 In the 100 metres event he finished fifth and in the pentathlon contest he finished sixth.
 He also participated in the 400 metres competition but did not start in the repechage.

+1908 Olympics

+According to his 1910 trading card, Lawson "will go down in athletic history as one of the greatest sprinters of the cinder path."

 In the 100 metres competition at the 1908 Olympics, Robertson won his first round heat with a time of 11.4 seconds to advance to the semifinals.
 There, he lost a close race to countryman Nathaniel Cartmell, both clocking at 11.2 seconds and Cartmell winning by about a foot.
 The loss to Cartmell eliminated Robertson from advancing to the final.
 On the same day as his semifinal loss in the 100 meters, Robertson was eliminated in the preliminary heats of the 200 metres with a second-place finish in his heat.
 His time was 23.0 seconds, 0.2 slower than the winner's.
 He also participated again in the standing high jump competition but his result is unknown.